Greenup, Kentucky: History

 Around 1865 the Eastern Kentucky Railway Company established its headquarters, rail yard, and depot at Riverton or eastern Greenup.

 The Ohio River flood of 1937 brought devastation to Greenup and many other towns along the river.
 Some people left the area permanently, with the population of Greenup showing a decline of 5.5% in the 1940 census.

+Greenup is one of three county seats in the Commonwealth of Kentucky to share its name with its county; the other two being Harlan and Henderson.

 Geography

 Greenup is located in eastern Greenup County at 38°34′25″N 82°50′1″W (38.573503, -82.833549), along the south bank of the Ohio River.
 The northeast boundary of the city follows the Ohio–Kentucky border within the river.
 The Little Sandy River forms most of the western boundary of the city, except for a small portion of the city that extends west across the river between Seaton Avenue and Main Street.

 U.S. Route 23 (Seaton Avenue) runs through the southwest side of the city, leading northwest 19 mi to Portsmouth, Ohio and southeast 13 mi to Ashland, Kentucky.
 Kentucky Route 1 leads south 23 mi to Grayson, and Kentucky Route 2 leads southwest 37 mi to Olive Hill.

 According to the United States Census Bureau, Greenup has a total area of 3.2 km2, of which 2.0 km2 is land and 1.1 km2, or 36.08%, is water.